Vietnam.vn - Nền tảng quảng bá Việt Nam

 Báo Sài Gòn Giải phóngBáo Sài Gòn Giải phóng29/07/2024

 On July 29, the National Meteorological Center of China issued an orange warning for rainstorms in many areas across the country.
-China's warning system consists of four color-coded levels, with red being the most severe warning, followed by orange, yellow and blue.
+China's warning system consists of four color-coded levels, with red being the most serious warning, followed by orange, yellow and blue.

-A town surrounded by floods in Neijiang City, Sichuan Province (China).
+A town surrounded by floods in Neijiang city, Sichuan province (China).
 Photo: CFP

-A town surrounded by floods in Neijiang City, Sichuan Province (China).
+A town surrounded by floods in Neijiang city, Sichuan province (China).
 Photo: CFP

 Heavy rain is forecast to continue in many areas on July 29 and 30, including the capital Beijing, neighboring Hubei Province and Tianjin City, as well as the provinces of Guangdong, Yunnan, Sichuan, Hunan, Guangxi Zhuang Autonomous Region, Guizhou and Hubei.
 Some areas are forecast to record up to 280 mm of rainfall in the next 24 hours.